webosbrew/hyperion-webos/README.md

 If you are looking for a user-friendly UI that ships this piece of software check [PicCap](https://github.com/TBSniller/piccap).
 This application mainly is the underlaying service for this software.

 ## Known issues
-* `libvt`: may cause flickering or "No Signal" until reboot
 * Everything is based on highly platform-specific reverse-engineered internal system APIs.
 Standard no-warranty clauses apply.